 Resolution

-Resolution refers to the number of pixels that make up your video image, usually expressed as width x height (e.g., 1920×1080).
-Higher resolution generally means better quality, but it also results in larger file sizes.
+Resolution refers to the number of pixels that make up your video image, expressed as width x height (e.g., 1920×1080).
+Higher resolution means better quality but results in larger file sizes.

 File Size

-Larger file video sizes generally allow for higher quality but may lead to slower upload and playback times, especially for users with slower internet connections.
-It’s crucial to find the right balance between quality and file size for optimal performance.
+Larger video files allow higher quality but cause slower uploads and playback, especially with slower internet connections.
+Balance quality and file size for optimal performance.

 Video Length